In 2023, Council positions are scheduled for election in the following Areas:

-To access the election ballot, CMPA members must sign in to the CMPA member portal using their member number and password.
+CMPA members can access the election ballot by visiting the CMPA Council election webpage and clicking "Vote now!"
+Members need their member number and password to sign in.
 The CMPA uses a secure, web-based election ballot with an independent election agency to ensure the integrity of the voting process.
 Election information is emailed to CMPA members in areas where elections are being held.
-Members who do not have an email address on file will receive the election information by mail, and will be directed to the CMPA member portal to sign in and vote.
+Members who do not have an email address on file will receive the election information by mail.

-To vote, CMPA members must sign in to the CMPA member portal using their member number and password.
+To vote, CMPA members need their member number and password to sign in.
 Members can obtain their member number from the notification sent to each eligible voting member, or by calling 1-800-267-6522.
 Emails are sent to the email address on file with the CMPA.

 The voting website will also provide election candidate information, which members can review before voting.

 We seek, value, and support diversity and lived experiences on Council.
 These principles are embedded in our nomination process through the Nominating Committee, in which candidates are asked to identify how they will contribute to enhancing diversity on Council.
 All Councillors undergo a robust learning and evaluation process which includes a focus on supporting equity, diversity, and inclusion.
 We have been more successful in recent years in expanding the diversity of candidates, and we continue to raise awareness of elections and encourage members to consider diverse perspectives when voting.

 Yes.
 Any mobile device can be used to vote.
 Members may also vote using a laptop or desktop computer.